ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/securebuild-setup.md

         export REGISTRY_NAME="g_docker_hub"
         ```

-5. Save your `REGISTRY_NAME` to `bashrc` for future shells (in case you open new terminals)
+7. Save your `REGISTRY_NAME` to `bashrc` for future shells (in case you open new terminals)

     ``` bash
     echo "export REGISTRY_NAME='${REGISTRY_NAME}'" >> "${HOME}/.bashrc"
     ```

-6. Add your Docker registry with:
+8. Add your Docker registry with:

     ``` bash
-    hpvs registry add --name "${REGISTRY_NAME}" --dct https://notary.docker.io \
+    echo "${DOCKER_PASSWORD}" | hpvs registry add \
+    --name "${REGISTRY_NAME}" --dct https://notary.docker.io \
     --url docker.io --user "${DOCKER_USERNAME}"
     ```

-    !!! note
-        It will prompt you to enter your password.
-Use the Docker Hub token you have created for the lab in the [Prerequisites](../prerequisites.md#create-a-docker-access-token){target=_blank}

     ???+ example "Example Output"

         ``` bash
         Enter Password:
         ```

+    !!! note
+        You can ignore the `Enter Password:` prompt because the command does that for you with the `echo "${DOCKER_PASSWORD}" |` before the `hpvs registry add` command.

-7. List your registered Docker registries again to confirm your registry has been added.
+9. List your registered Docker registries again to confirm your registry has been added.

     ``` bash
     hpvs registry list